 Woodwinds play an indispensable role in symphony orchestras, chamber music ensembles, and wind orchestras.
-The Woodwind department at the Royal Conservatoire, Antwerp is therefore heavily focused on traditional orchestral and ensemble training, led by an experienced staff of teachers who also occupy important solo positions in the national and international orchestral and chamber music world.
+The Woodwind trajectory at the Royal Conservatoire Antwerp (a trajectory of the specialization Instrument / vocal studies) is therefore heavily focused on traditional orchestral and ensemble training, led by an experienced staff of teachers who also occupy important solo positions in the national and international orchestral and chamber music world.

 The unique talents and passions of each individual student (flautists, clarinettists, oboists, bassoonists, and saxophonists) are explored and developed via intensive one-on-one coaching, group lessons and international masterclasses, leading the student to achieve advanced expertise in his or her principal discipline.

 This training is supplemented with a broad spectrum of supporting theoretical subjects which ensure that the student is equipped with essential competencies required of an orchestral musician, such as sight-reading, transposition, intonation and literature study.
 The specialisation in the student’s own instrument can be supplemented with the study of related instruments: contrabassoon, bass clarinet, cor anglais, piccolo, etc., in order to give the student comprehensive instrumental training.